Rlhoste/ImageAggregator/README.md

 - Choose the number of images in a row
 - Choose your files
 - Choose to annotate with (a),(b)...(z)

+# Run for executable

+run dist/ImageAggregator

+# Run from source

 ## Requirements
 ```
 pip install -r requirements.txt